chowder/golt/README.md

 # Installation

-Either download the latest binary form the Releases page, or build it yourself, and add it to your `PATH`.
+Either download the latest binary from the [Releases](https://github.com/chowder/golt/releases) page (or build it yourself), and add it to a directory on your `PATH`.

 Then, create a desktop entry for the application: